 A virtual private cloud (VPC) is created.
 For more information, see Create a VPC with an IPv4 CIDR block.

 The AliyunServiceRoleForNlb service-linked role is created within your Alibaba Cloud account.
-The first time you create an NLB instance, you must create this service-linked role to allow NLB to access other Alibaba Cloud resources such as elastic network interfaces (ENIs), elastic IP addresses (EIPs), and Internet Shared Bandwidth instances.
+The first time you create an NLB instance, you must create this role to allow NLB to access other Alibaba Cloud resources, such as elastic network interfaces (ENIs), elastic IP addresses (EIPs), and Internet Shared Bandwidth instances.
 For more information, see AliyunServiceRoleForNlb.

 Create an NLB instance